 Payment in advance

-The option to pay tax in advance installments may be opened up to landlords, as well as other self-employed people and small businesses.
+The option to pay tax in advance instalments may be opened up to landlords, as well as other self-employed people and small businesses.
 In practice, this means you will be able to make payments on a monthly or quarterly (or, potentially, even weekly) basis in advance of a bill, by Direct Debit.

 This is particularly useful for taxpayers who wish to spread the cost of their bill, or to even out property void periods.